 - 1. Right-click the target host in the Domain tree. - 2.
 Select the export option according to the file format that you need: - Export policy file for 13.x host: This exports the policy file in . bpf (Base Policy File) format.
-Select this option if you need the file for a host that uses an older version of the client software. - Export policy file for 14.x/15.x host: This exports the policy file in JSON format.
-Select this option if you need the file for a host that uses a new version of the client software, or if you want to export the policy for use in F-Secure Protection Service for Business. - 3.
+Select this option if you need the file for a host that uses a legacy version of the client software. - Export policy file: This exports the policy file in JSON format.
+Select this option if you need the file for a host that uses a supported version of the client software, or if you want to export the policy for use as a template for WithSecure Elements EPP profile. - 3.
 Select a location and name for the exported file, then click OK.